 I never took an online blogging class.
 I have never been to a travel blogging conference.
 We have never had a paid trip with a tourism board.
 And remember, I ignored the importance of social media for almost two years.

 We don’t travel full time.
-We have two kids in school and Tim works full time.
-You could say that we do everything wrong.
+Tim worked full time, outside of Earth Trekkers, until mid-2021.
+You could say that we do everything “wrong.”

 We are workaholics.
 Tim and I are pretty boring people when we are at home.
 Every spare second we have we are working on Earth Trekkers.
 At night, we don’t go out to dinner or zone out in front of the TV.
 We are working on this website.
 One of the main reasons why Earth Trekkers is doing so well is because we work every single day on this website.